cpraveen/numa/newton_interp.md

 ::::{prf:example}
 Take the function $f(x) = \sqrt{x}$.
 Given data on $f(x)$ rounded to seven digits.
 Hence the data is accurate only to seven digits.
 Approximate $f(2.15) = \sqrt{2.15} = 1.4662878$

-The data and forward differences are shown in [](#tab:fd2).
-The sixth decimal place may not be correct.
-The last column has no accuracy since the non-zero digit is at sixth decimal place.

 :::{table}  Forward differences for $f(x) = \sqrt{x}$.
 Data rounded to 7 digits.
 The 6'th decimal place could be erroneous.
 :label: tab:fd2